 Receiving God’s Free Gift

 So Jesus has paid the penalty for us.
 How then is someone saved from the penalty of sin?
 How can we receive this free gift of life and redemption?

 - Admit the you are a sinner and an object of God’s wrath, needing to be redeemed in the first place.
 None of us have done enough good deeds to make up for sin.

 - Believe the good news of the Gospel: Jesus Christ the Son of God had to suffer the wrath, justice and judgment of God for our sins.
 He paid the penalty for your sins.
-Believe that Jesus is the Son of God who has also risen from the dead–bringing you along with Him in His victory over death.
+Believe that Jesus is the Son of God who has also risen from the dead–bringing you along with Him in victory over both sin and death.

 “But what does it say?
 “The word is near you, in your mouth and in your heart” (that is, the word of faith that we proclaim); because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For with the heart one believes and is justified, and with the mouth one confesses and is saved.
 For the Scripture says, ‘Everyone who believes in him will not be put to shame.’”
 (Romans 10:8-11, ESV)

 All of this may not make complete sense to you yet and that’s okay.
 Receiving a gift happens in a moment, but understanding all that gift provides is a process.

 1. Read the Gospel of John in the Bible.
 There you will discover many truths and promises from God to those who believe.
 One example is the gift of His Spirit who lives within every believer, helping us walk out this new life with Christ daily.

 2. Download a free Kindle version of the Bible or purchase a hard copy for less than $15.
 Free Bible apps for Apple and Android devices are also available.
 (If you need help getting a Bible, contact me.)